12 Places to Get Free Internet Access

 Go to a Location with Free Wi-Fi

 More and more businesses are offering Wi-Fi to draw in customers, and it can be a great way to get online without paying.
-Even places like fast food restaurants, grocery stores, and gyms have free Wi-Fi.
+Even if you live in a small town, you can still find free Wi-Fi spots.
+You’d be surprised how many businesses and public places are hooked up with free Wi-Fi.

 A lot of places with free Wi-Fi have restricted hours.
 These places are great when they’re open, and they’re often easier to find than places with free Wi-Fi that are open 24/7.